partrickJhonson/beef/BeEF-Testing.md

 `bundle exec rake --all`

-Otherwise, to run only some testing categories, for instance 'integration', run:
+Otherwise, to run only some testing categories, for instance 'spec', run:

 `bundle exec rake spec`

 Before running the tests locally on your machine, you must install necessary gems:

 ```
-export BEEF_TEST=1
+export BEEF_TEST=true
 bundle install --with test
 ```